voytekresearch/syncological/README.md

 1. Download or clone this repo to somewhere on your [python path](https://support.enthought.com/hc/en-us/articles/204469160-How-do-I-set-PYTHONPATH-and-other-environment-variables-for-Canopy-)
 2. Run all experiments (via the command line) by callling `make sfn` from the top-level `syncological` directory.

 Note: the experiments are run in parallel, on up to 12 cores (though this can expanded in the Makefile).
-If you have 12 cores available, as I do.
-These simulation will take several hours to complete.
+If you have 12 cores available, as I do, these simulation will take several hours to complete.

 ## R